atdt/harvesting-toolkit/tools/jquery-url-extraction/README.md

 ### Overview:

-We're going to be loading [jquery][http://api.jquery.com] into the page, using it to isolate a list of links for download.
+We're going to be loading [jQuery](http://api.jquery.com) into the page, using it to isolate a list of links for download.
 The general steps we're going to take:

-1. Open the console & load jquery
+1. Open the console & load jQuery
 2. Use jQuery to construct a list of links in the console
 3. Copy that list to a text file
 4. Feed the text file to the wget-loop tool